TelemetryDeck/docs/tql/filters.md

 ### or

-The `or` operator combines multipe filters into a single filter that matches rows that match any sub-filter.
+The `or` operator combines multiple filters into a single filter that matches rows that match any sub-filter.

 ```json
 "filter": { "type": "or", "fields": [<filter>, <filter>, ...] }